(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 I made the first mention of using Martian permafrost to generate steam and its utilization in running steam turbines on the Martian surface in my submission for the International Mars City State Design Competition in 2020 which was also published in the book 'Mars City States; New Societies for a New World’, (Chapter 3, MAREEKH.
 An introduction to Engineering, Economic and Social Perspective of Establishing a Human Civilization on Mars).
 In this chapter, I proposed sending heat down into the Martian permafrost using auxiliary sources such as solar and (limited) nuclear (RTGs or SMRs) to convert the permafrost into steam and extracting it to run a steam turbine on the surface to generate electricity.
 The basic idea was simple; using the very low atmospheric pressure on Mars to achieve explosive expansion of the steam to run the turbine.
 On Earth, the superheated steam in a steam turbine cannot expand beyond a certain level, as when it reaches its saturation temperature and pressure for the Earth’s atmosphere (1 bar and 100 degrees c), it would stall.
 In order to continue the expansion of this steam and extracting mechanical work from it, a surface condenser is used which creates a partial-vacuum (usually at 0.1 bar pressure, or 10kPa) through heat rejection to the exterior using water from external reservoir (usually a natural water body such as a lake or a river) that flows through hundreds of tubes inside the condenser and cools down the steam, condensing it in the process.
 Since the steam turbine is a closed space with no connection to the exterior, this condensation of water leads to the creation of a partial vacuum which drives the expansion of the steam inside the turbine from high-pressure to low-pressure turbine housing.
 The condensate is then recovered for reheating and thus the cycle continues.
 Nearly 40-50% of the heat energy content of the steam (originally provided to it by the burning of fossil fuel such as coal, or from a nuclear core) is rejected to the exterior using the surface condenser.

 On Mars, the atmospheric pressure is already close to vacuum (0.6kPa).
-So, potentially no surface condenser is needed, not at least to achieve low pressure to drive the expansion of the steam, which will continue to expand explosively, and run the turbine until it reaches its saturation pressure and temperature in equilibrium with the Martian atmosphere, without needing to reject heat to the exterior in order to achieve this low pressure at the end pf the turbine.
+So, potentially no surface condenser is needed, not at least to achieve low pressure to drive the expansion of the steam, which will continue to expand explosively, and run the turbine until it reaches its saturation pressure and temperature in equilibrium with the Martian atmosphere, without needing to reject heat to the exterior in order to achieve this low pressure at the end of the turbine.

-We have discussed in our previous blog that the conventional resources of energy for power generation on Mars are either extremely limited and unreliable (solar or nuclear), or non-existent or unharnessable (wind, tidal, geothermal, fossil fuel).
+We have discussed in our previous blog that the conventional resources of energy for power generation on Mars are either extremely limited and unreliable (solar or nuclear), non-existent or are unharnessable (wind, tidal, geothermal, fossil fuel).
 A novel method for power generation must be developed on Mars to generate a massive amount of unlimited and clean energy for a permanent human settlement there, such as fusion energy, or the utilization of permafrost to run the steam turbines.
 Only that the technology to develop the latter already exists.

 Understanding the working of Mareekh Process